 So you've finally been contacted by someone that's interested enough to want to see the bike in person.
 Great!
 Send them all the information you have on the bike before hand to avoid forgetting any selling points.
 Print out the work log and any information you have on the bike and put it in a clipboard with storage (it will make your life a lot easier) with a couple of pens.

 Prior to meeting, decide the lowest price your're willing to accept, and stick with it.
-You will be asked to "knock a hundred off, just 'cus".
+You will invariably be asked to "knock a hundred off, just 'cus".
+Most people feel dumb if they don't ask.
 As long as you know what's your cut-off point, and you've already prepared yourself to walk away from the table, you'll be fine.

 Once you've met, relax, answer the buyer's questions, and let them inspect the bike at their leisure.The bike's condition and spec sheet should sell itself.